jreviews/peepso-turbo/README.md

 # PeepSo Turbo

-PeepSo turbo improves performance and the potential to also improve SEO ranking by preventing unneded Javascript and CSS from loading for guests and search engines.
+PeepSo turbo improves performance and the potential to also improve SEO ranking by preventing unneeded Javascript and CSS from loading for guests and search engines.

 ## Installation